Action vs. Information:

 As a writer, I’ve intentionally separated the frenetic action sequence (a fictive inhalation) from the more serene informational (a fictive exhalation) sequence.
 (Refer again to Rule #8: Keep your characters moving.
 Push them toward drama—inhale—or pull them away again—exhale.)

 Acrid smoke drifts across the now silent valley.
-We see Ian beginning to bind his brother’s wounds.
-As they talk about the fair Desiree, Niles suddenly draws his pistol and shoots a Cossack who’s crept up behind Ian, ready to pounce with a gleaming scimitar.
+Niles suddenly draws his pistol and aims at his brother—but then shoots a Cossack who’s crept up behind Ian, ready to pounce with a gleaming scimitar.
 Ian turns, stares for a moment and returns to his comments, his thoughts once again focused on Desiree.

 So, yes—a bit of cross-pollinating is perfectly legit; tidbits of action amidst an informative scene is fine.
 And, yes, one can intermingle snippets of information amid the action—but avoid attempting to force mass quantities of action and information into the same scene.
 Because the last thing a reader expects, midway through an exhilarating cavalry charge, is a flashback or a history lesson or a love sonnet.
 For instance, here’s a taboo: